EMaQ: Expected-Max Q-Learning Operator for Simple Yet Effective Offline and Online RL: Abstract

 \section{Abstract}

 Off-policy reinforcement learning (RL) holds the promise of sample-efficient learning of decision-making policies by leveraging past experience.
 However, in the offline RL setting -- where a fixed collection of interactions are provided and no further interactions are allowed -- it has been shown that standard off-policy RL methods can significantly underperform.
-Recently proposed methods aim to address this shortcoming by regularizing learned policies to remain close to the given dataset of interactions.
-However, these methods involve several configurable components such as learning a separate policy network on top of a behavior cloning actor, and explicitly constraining action spaces through clipping or reward penalties.
-Striving for simultaneous simplicity and performance, in this work we present a novel backup operator, Expected-Max Q-Learning (EMaQ), which naturally restricts learned policies to remain within the support of the offline dataset \emph{without any explicit regularization}, while retaining desirable theoretical properties such as contraction.
-We demonstrate that EMaQ is competitive with Soft Actor Critic (SAC) in online RL, and surpasses SAC in the deployment-efficient setting.
-In the offline RL setting -- the main focus of this work -- through EMaQ we are able to make important observations regarding key components of offline RL, and the nature of standard benchmark tasks.
-Lastly but importantly, we observe that EMaQ achieves state-of-the-art performance with fewer moving parts such as one less function approximation, making it a strong, yet easy to implement baseline for future work.
+Recently proposed methods often aim to address this shortcoming by constraining learned policies to remain close to the given dataset of interactions.
+In this work, we closely investigate an important simplification of BCQ~\citep{fujimoto2018off} -- a prior approach for offline RL -- which removes a heuristic design choice and naturally restrict extracted policies to remain \emph{exactly} within the support of a given behavior policy.
+Importantly, in contrast to their original theoretical considerations, we derive this simplified algorithm through the introduction of a novel backup operator, Expected-Max Q-Learning (EMaQ), which is more closely related to the resulting practical algorithm.
+Specifically, in addition to the distribution support, EMaQ explicitly considers the number of samples and the proposal distribution, allowing us to derive new sub-optimality bounds which can serve as a novel measure of complexity for offline RL problems.
+In the offline RL setting -- the main focus of this work -- EMaQ matches and outperforms prior state-of-the-art in the D4RL benchmarks~\citep{fu2020d4rl}.
+In the online RL setting, we demonstrate that EMaQ is competitive with Soft Actor Critic (SAC).
+The key contributions of our empirical findings are demonstrating the importance of careful generative model design for estimating behavior policies, and an intuitive notion of complexity for offline RL problems.
+With its simple interpretation and fewer moving parts, such as no explicit function approximator representing the policy, EMaQ serves as a strong yet easy to implement baseline for future work.